crossplane/crossplane/design/one-pager-generic-usage-type.md

 The admission webhook will be responsible for intercepting the `DELETE` requests for the used resource(s) and rejecting them with a ["409 Conflict" error code].
+We will fail open in case of any errors from the webhook with [`failurePolicy: Fail`].

 The webhook will be implemented as a Kubernetes validating admission webhook leveraging the [existing webhook machinery] in Crossplane and will be running